 Kodiak Hill-Davis the vice president of government affairs at the Niskanen Center.
 She is responsible for developing the educational and advocacy strategies to advance the Center’s legislative goals across all policy departments.
 She works with wide-range of legislators and coalitions in Washington, D.C. to pursue pragmatic approaches to the biggest challenges of the day.

-Prior to joining the Niskanen Center, Hill-Davis spent over a decade lobbying the federal government on behalf of municipal governments, transportation authorities, airports, and defense interests at a bi-partisan government relations firm.
-She currently serves as the political director for Republican Women for Progress and as a co-chair of the Women in Government Relations Transportation and Infrastructure Task Force.
-Hill-Davis earned her B.A. in political science from Smith College and her J.D. from George Mason University School of Law.
+Prior to joining the Niskanen Center, Kodiak spent more than a decade lobbying the federal government on behalf of municipal governments, transportation authorities, airports, and defense interests at a bi-partisan government relations firm.
+In her free time, she is the political director for Republican Women for Progress and is a founding member of the Diversity in Government Relations Coalition.
+Kodiak earned her B.A. in political science from Smith College and her J.D. from George Mason University School of Law.